 - Login at least annually (the Section 8 Centralized Waiting List may require you to login every 3 months; make sure you make a note of when they want you to next login).

 - Update information as needed — it is critical that the physical address and mailing address both be kept up to date.

 For all applications:

 - Keep a spreadsheet of everywhere your family member has applied.
 Include the exact name of the waiting list, the date of the application, and every date you have contacted the list either by mail or by logging in.
 A spreadsheet is in the document library on this website.

 - When applying for site-based housing through a housing authority, make sure you regularly review where your family member is applying, and remove any locations they are not willing to accept.
 Otherwise, if they reach the top of a list and turn down a location, they might be removed from all waiting lists maintained by that housing authority.

-- When you near the top of a list, you will be contacted to update your family member’s application, to potentially supply additional information, and to provide documentation.
+- When your family member nears the top of a list, you will be contacted to update your family member’s application, to potentially supply additional information, and to provide documentation.

 - Never miss a deadline or a meeting.
 If you can’t make it to a meeting, make sure you contact them ahead of time to reschedule.
-Remember, there is always someone in line behind you willing to take your spot.
+Remember, there is always someone in line behind your family member willing to take their spot.